olapiv/rondb-docker/README.md

 These user profiles have been tested on various machines such as:
 * Docker Desktop on Mac OS X using ARM CPUs
-* Docker Desktop on Windows with WSL 2 using AMD CPUs
+* Docker Desktop on Windows with WSL 2 using AMD/Intel CPUs
 * Linux servers, laptops, desktops and workstations

 ## Creating dynamic cluster sizes